GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools.md

 ---
 Screenshot of the Clip tool with the input data
 ```
 Information on road infrastructure for humanitarian aid operations is of great importance and can be easily retrieved from open-source data sources like OpenStreetMap.
-However, this information is often included in extensive datasets that contain a significant amount of irrelevant details for specific operations.
+However, this information is often included in extensive datasets that contain a significant amount of irrelevant details for specific operations, or it covers a lot more area than is necessary for the operation.
 To make working with this data more efficient, it is common practice to clip the data to the area of interest.
-In addition to clipping, data can often be filtered, as described in the first part of Module 5
+In addition to clipping, data can often be filtered, as described in the first part of Module 5.

+>here it is not clear what the first part of module 5 is, maybe add link

 ### Exercise: Clipping a roads layer to administrative boundaries

-1. Load the OSM roads data from the [HOT Export tool](https://export.hotosm.org/v3/exports/918cf68d-dfd7-40f1-ab46-4f0426dfaf68/) (part of the Humanitarian OpenStreetMap Team) as a new layer __Road_infrastructure_Sudan.geojson__.
+1. Load the OSM roads data from the [HOT Export tool](https://export.hotosm.org/v3/exports/918cf68d-dfd7-40f1-ab46-4f0426dfaf68/) (part of the Humanitarian OpenStreetMap Team) as a new layer: __Road_infrastructure_Sudan.geojson__.

 ```{figure} /fig/en_screenshot_hot_export_tool.PNG
 ---
 width: 75%